phunanon/Epizeuxis/README.md

 ### Native operations

-An operation is opposed to a function which is used defined.
+An operation is opposed to a function which is user-defined.

 An integer N can take one argument which is a vector, string, dictionary, or set, and will return the Nth element of that collection.
+Negative numbers return the Nth element from the end of the collection.
 E.g. `(2  [a 1 b 2 c 3]) => b`
+E.g. `(-2 [a 1 b 2 c 3]) => c`
 E.g. `(map 1 [[a b c] [1 2 3] [e f g]]) => [b 2 f]`

 A vector can take one argument, and it will return the argument if it is within the vector, otherwise `null`.